 Parramatta River Regional Park

 Parramatta River Regional Park was created in May 2001.
 It covers an area of 4.6ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Parramatta River Regional Park (Bedlam Bay) is part of a larger walking trail, Ryde River Walk.
 This is a 275km continuous network of walking tracks and paths along Sydney’s iconic waterways.

-For more information or to download a map, view the Walking Coastal Sydney website.
+For more information, including maps, visit the Walking Coastal Sydney website.

 Hunters Hill Council co-manages areas of Bedlam Bay, Parramatta River Regional Park including: